6063-fuguoxue/HW10/README.md

 ## Ideation & Circuit Design

-I started by sketching the clock shape and its circuit diagram.
-I laid out the 10 LEDs to form a spiral shape, and the light goes toward the spiral's center in one minute.
+I started by drawing the clock shape and its circuit diagram.
+I decided to arrange 10 LEDs in a spiral shape, and the light would move toward the center of the spiral every 6 seconds for a minute.

 ![](./clock-sketch-1.jpg)